 2. Development of CMX Academy

 We’ve been hard at work on new digital training programs for the past several months, and there’s a bigger need for virtual education now than ever before.
-We’ll be investing more heavily in the development of training programs to provide teams with everything they need to execute on world-class community strategies.
+We’ll be investing more heavily in the development of CMX Academy to provide teams with training programs to execute on world-class community strategies.

 Our first two courses are: